co8/happy/readme.md

 # Parse an Blockchain API JSON file, pass as a string
 happy = happy(hotspot_address, "activities.json")

-#Or pass within a dict with other attributes
+#Or pass within a dict with other variables
 json_file_input_with_vars = {
   "json_file_input" : "activities.json",
   "max" : 5 # optional